mr4tt/zotbot/README.md

 - [The Mysterious Shortwave Radio Station Stoking US-Russia Nuclear Fears](https://www.wired.com/story/uvb-76-russia-us-nuclear-fears/) - A popular shortwave Russian radio station dubbed “UVB-76” has been an enigma for decades.
 But its recent messages have turned it into a tool for Kremlin saber-rattling.

+- [The secrets of lost luggage auctions: I bought four bags for £100.
+What would I find inside?](https://www.theguardian.com/travel/2025/aug/26/the-secrets-of-lost-luggage-auctions-i-bought-four-bags-for-100-what-would-i-find-inside) - Unclaimed suitcases were once destined for landfill.
+Now people are ‘suitcase gambling’ – bidding for bags and their unknown contents, and diving deep into strangers’ lives

 - [How one engineer beat restrictions on home computers in socialist Yugoslavia](https://www.theguardian.com/games/2024/oct/24/how-one-engineer-beat-the-ban-on-home-computers-in-socialist-yugoslavia) - In Lewis Packwood’s book Curious Video Game Machines, Voja Antonić explains how he built a home computer and published instructions for anyone to make their own

 - [An engineer restores pay phones for free public use](https://www.npr.org/2025/08/04/nx-s1-5484013/engineer-restores-pay-phones-for-free-public-use) - In a rural Vermont county, spotty cellphone coverage is the norm.
 But a local tinkerer is using old technology to help his community stay connected free of charge.